scylj1/FDABERT/README.md

 # Federated Domain-adaptive Pre-training

-This repository is  the implementation of Federated Domain-adaptive Pre-training (FDAPT) for language models.
+This repository is  the implementation of FDAPT: Federated Domain-adaptive Pre-training for Language Models.